 That’s why it’s essential to have a contact form on every page of your site.
 Preferably, the form will be in a prominent part of the page with a clear call to action.
 That said, it’s better to have a simple and unobtrusive contact form at the bottom than to have no form at all.

-Why you need a contact form on every page of your therapy site
+Why you need a contact form on every page of your therapist website.

 Research shows that nearly 50% of contact form submissions come from a page other than the contact page.¹